Key Takeaways

 Taxes and the Olympics - Annette Nellen, 21st Century Taxation:

-On March 1, the Commission on the State of U.S. Olympics & Paralympics issued report: Passing the Torch - Modernizing Olympic, Paralympic, & Grassroots Sports in America.
+On March 1, the Commission on the State of U.S. Olympics & Paralympics issued a report: Passing the Torch - Modernizing Olympic, Paralympic, & Grassroots Sports in America.
 Per the announcement, this commission was directed by Congress to study recent reforms of the U.S. Olympic and Paralympic Committee to improve the organization's "ability to fulfill its mission."

 The word "tax" appears 39 times in the report.
 Tax law changes suggested: